Exterior square gamma factors for cuspidal representations of $\mathrm{GL}_n$: finite field analogs and level zero representations: The relation with the Jacquet-Shalika integral over a local field

 \begin{proof}[Proof of \cref{thm:Jacquet-Shalika-integral-of-a-level-zero-supercuspidal-representation-even-case}] We prove only the equation regarding $\JS{\localFieldRepresentation}{\fieldCharacter}$.
 The proof of the equation regarding $\DualJS{\localFieldRepresentation}{\fieldCharacter}$ is similar.
 It can also be deduced from the first equation.

 The proof consists of two parts.
-In the first part we find the support of $g$, $X$ in the Jacquet-Shalika integral.
-In the second part, we evaluate the integral on this domain.
+In the first part we find the supports of $g$, $X$ in the Jacquet-Shalika integral.
+In the second part, we evaluate the integral on the supports.

 Suppose that $\evenPermutationMatrix \SmallShalikaUnipotentElement{X} \SmallShalikaDiagonalElement{a} \SmallShalikaDiagonalElement{k} \in \Supp \left(W\right) \subseteq \multiplicativegroup{F} \UnipotentRadical{2m} \maximalCompactSubgroup_{2m} $ (see \cref{prop:support-of-whittaker-lift}).
 Then by \cref{lem:support-of-level-zero-jacquet-shalika-integrals}, we have that $\abs{a_i} = \abs{a_m}$, for every $1 \le i \le m$, and $X \in \SquareMat{m}{\integersring}$.
 Therefore, we get that $a_i = u_i \cdot a_m$, where $u_i \in \multiplicativegroup{\integersring}$, $\multiplicativeMeasure{u_i} = \multiplicativeMeasure{a_i} $, for every $1 \le i \le m-1$.
 We also get $\rightHaarMeasureModulus{\borelSubgroup_{m}}\left(a\right) = \prod_{1 \le i < j \le {m}} \abs{\frac{a_j}{a_i}} = 1$.